 Transfer Fees– Azimo currency transfer charges variable or fixed fees on its transfers.
 The key determinants as to how much you will pay are the transfer payment method, payout method and the countries involved.
 Typically, the fee settles in at between £1-10.

-Exchange Rates– Like most money transfer providers, Azimo charges a margin above the mid-market rates or interbank rates.
+Exchange Rates– Like most money transfer providers, Azimo currency transfer charges a margin above the mid-market rates or interbank rates.
 Its margin is anywhere between 1-3%.
 Compared to what banks charge on average, 5%, Azimo’s rate is clearly bank-beating.
 They allow their customers to lock in the rate for the duration of the transfer so that you know exactly how much the recipient will get.

 Other Fees– Generally, Azimo currency transfer has no hidden fees.
 The only fees you need to be careful about are the credit card fees.
 They can go up to 2.99% per transaction.
 However, if you use a local bank to pay and receive transfers, there shouldn’t be any charges.

-While providers such as TransferWise and CurrencyFair do not charge any margin on their exchange rates, they push the needle on their transfer fees.
+While providers such as Wise formerly know as TransferWise and CurrencyFair do not charge any margin on their exchange rates, they push the needle on their transfer fees.
 Also, Azimo has a good grip on Africa remittance corridors, a disbursing network coverage that not many companies have.